jruizgit/rules/docs/js/reference.md

 d.statechart('worker', function() {
     // super-state 'work' has two states and one trigger
     work: {
-        // sub-sate 'enter' has only one trigger
+        // sub-state 'enter' has only one trigger
         enter: {
             to: 'process'
             whenAll: m.subject == 'enter'